 From starting off with its presence in urban India, EMS has, in no time, expanded its footprint to remote areas of the country, with a primary focus on road-accidents and traumas, thereby receiving massive recognition as a crucial part of the Indian healthcare sector.

 Under EMS, 108 and 102 are popular helplines associated with its prompt and robust ambulance services across India.
 The provision of EMS forms an integral part of the Indian Constitution, with consistent efforts to improve the budget allocation towards the health industry, annually.

-Furthermore, Indian EMS has successfully gone beyond borders, as several international organisations and academic institutions have been associating with its providers.
-With the EMS system witnessing an exponential growth, and the demand increasing Pan-India, especially for its ambulance services, there are several opportunities increasingly opening for EMT jobs.
+Furthermore, Indian EMS has successfully gone beyond borders, as several international organizations and academic institutions have been associating with its providers.
+With the EMS system witnessing exponential growth, and the demand increasing Pan-India, especially for its ambulance services, there are several opportunities increasingly opening for EMT jobs.

 Currently, there are tens of thousands of vacancies for trained EMTs who can be employed for ambulance services under Indian EMS.
-With the increasing significance of EMS, several universities and institutes of India have incorporated recognised degree, diploma and certificate programmes to educate aspiring EMTs.
+With the increasing significance of EMS, several universities and institutes of India have incorporated recognized degree, diploma and certificate programs to educate aspiring EMTs.

-Moreover, following the launch of the Ayushman Bharat scheme in September last year, a number of these healthcare academies have been focusing on inculcating a state-of the-art curriculum with regard to their EMT programmes to make students more employable.
+Moreover, following the launch of the Ayushman Bharat scheme in September last year, a number of these healthcare academies have been focusing on inculcating a state-of-the-art curriculum with regard to their EMT programs to make students more employable.

-Moreover, ZHL recruits thousands of people for EMT jobs annually for its ambulance and related services, who have been trained under its sister concern, Life Supporters Institute of Health Sciences (LIHS), a registered not-for-profit, recognised by The Government Of India for EMT and paramedic Training.
+Moreover, ZHL recruits thousands of people for EMT jobs annually for its ambulance and related services, who have been trained under its sister concern, Life Supporters Institute of Health Sciences (LIHS), a registered not-for-profit, recognized by The Government Of India for EMT and Paramedic Training.